albogdano/elasticsearch-river-amazonsqs/README.md

 AWS SQS River Plugin for ElasticSearch
 ==================================

-The AWS SQS plugin uses Amazon's SQS as a river by pulling messages from a given queue.
+The AWS SQS plugin uses Amazon's SQS as a river by long polling for messages from a given queue.
 Right after a message is indexed it gets deleted from the queue.

 Messages are in the following JSON format: